 This policy applies to all forms of sexual harassment, as defined below.
-Allegations of sexual misconduct that do not fall under this policy because they do not constitute prohibited conduct as defined herein, may constitute violations of other College policies, including the Title IX Sexual Harassment Policy.
+Allegations of sexual misconduct that do not fall under this policy because they do not constitute prohibited conduct as defined herein, may constitute violations of other College policies.

-In cases where there are allegations of violations of other College policies stemming from the same set of facts alleging a violation of this policy, those allegations may be adjudicated as part of a process under the Sexual Misconduct Policy.
+In cases where there are allegations of violations of other College policies stemming from the same set of facts alleging a violation of this policy, those allegations may be adjudicated as part of a Title IX Sexual Harassment case.

 In determining whether alleged conduct violates this policy, the College will consider the totality of the facts and circumstances involved in the incident, including the nature of the alleged conduct and the context in which it occurred.
 Any of the prohibited conduct defined in this policy can be committed by individuals of any gender, and it can occur between individuals of the same gender or different genders.
 It can occur between strangers or acquaintances, as well as people involved in intimate or sexual relationships.